-Daniel Krisch is a leading appellate advocate and skilled trial practitioner who represents a wide variety of corporate, institutional and individual clients during all stages of litigation.
+Daniel Krisch is Chair of the Halloran & Sage Appellate Practice Group.
+A leading appellate advocate and skilled trial practitioner he represents a wide variety of corporate, institutional and individual clients during all stages of litigation.
 Prior to joining the firm in 2012, Daniel was a partner at a boutique appellate firm in Hartford.
 He began his career in 1999 as law clerk to former Chief Justice Ellen Peters on the Connecticut Supreme Court.

 Daniel regularly represents companies, insurers and individuals in civil litigation in state and federal court.
 His trial practice includes complex tort, products liability and property cases.
 Daniel also counsels and represents candidates and interested individuals in election dispute cases and in proceedings before the State Elections Enforcement Commission.

 Daniel is an elected member of the American Law Institute and has taught moot court and appellate advocacy at the University of Connecticut School of Law.
-He has served as Assistant Secretary-Treasurer of the Connecticut Bar Association and chair of the CBA's Young Lawyers Section and as a member of the CBA's House of Delegates.
+He serves as Co-Chair of Connecticut Bar Association's Appellate Advocacy Section, Executive Committee, and has served as Assistant Secretary-Treasurer and Chair of the Young Lawyers Section, and as a member of the House of Delegates.
 Daniel is currently the Vice-Chair of Community Partners in Action, a non-profit organization that is dedicated to building a better community by providing services that promote accountability, dignity, and restoration for people affected by the criminal justice system.

 Co-Author, Encyclopedia of Connecticut Causes of Action